nico-busch/TUM_Metaheuristics/README.md

 The project contains two folders "experiments" and "metaheuristics".
 In order to start a new experiment, run the file "experimental_study".
 Note that the total runtime of our experiment including small, medium and large size instances is around 22 hours.
-Further explainations if the folders structure and files is given in the following.
+Further explainations of the folder structure and files are given in the following.

 Folder "metaheuristics":
     This folder contains the implementation of Gurobi, Tabu Search, Bee Colony Optimization, Genetic and Memetic Algorithm.
 The instance generation and parameter setting is realized in the file "problem".
-Furthermore a file "gantt" which enables the creation of a gantt chart a given solution is part of this folder.
+Furthermore a file "gantt", which enables the creation of a gantt chart for a given solution, is part of this folder.

 Folder: "experiments":
     This folder contains the file "experimental_study" which starts a new run of an experiment.
 The result data of